harvardinformatics/informatics-website/docs/resources/tutorials/add-to-whole-genome-alignment-cactus.md

 ---
-title: "[Tutorial] Add new genome to whole genome alignment"
+title: "[Tutorial] Add new genome to HAL file"
 description: "A tutorial and associated Snakemake workflow for adding a new sequence to a whole genome alignment (.hal file)."
 authors:
     - Gregg Thomas